liferay/liferay-docs/devGuide/en/chapters/10-apis.markdown

 -->

 The *Device Detection* API detects the capabilities of a device making a request to your portal.
-It can also allow Liferay to detect what mobile device or operating system is used to make a request, and render pages based on the device.
-To use this feature you need to first install the *Device Recognition Provider* app from Liferay Marketplace.
-You can find more information on the app by following one of these links, depending on whether you use Liferay CE or EE:Select the appropriate link to get more information and download
+It can also allow Liferay to determine what mobile device or operating system was used to make a request, and render pages based on the device.
+To use this feature you first need to install the *Device Recognition Provider* app from Liferay Marketplace.
+Find more information on the app by following one of these links, depending on whether you use Liferay CE or EE : [Device Recognition CE](http://www.liferay.com/marketplace/-/mp/application/15193341) or [Device Recognition EE](http://www.liferay.com/marketplace/-/mp/application/15186132).
-information: [Device Recognition
-CE](http://www.liferay.com/marketplace/-/mp/application/15193341) or [Device
-Recognition EE](http://www.liferay.com/marketplace/-/mp/application/15186132).

-The *Device Recognition* plugin is bundled inside the Device Recognition Provider app; it uses a device database called *WURFL* to determine the capabilities of your device.
+The *Device Recognition* plugin comes bundled inside the Device Recognition Provider app; it uses a device database called *WURFL* to determine the capabilities of your device.
 Visit the WURFL website for more information at [http://wurfl.sourceforge.net/](http://wurfl.sourceforge.net/).

-You could create your own plugin to use your own device's database.
-Let's go through some simple ways to use the Device Detection API and its capabilities.
+You can create your own plugin to use your device's database.
+Let's look at some simple ways to use the Device Detection API and talk about its capabilities.

 ### Using the Device API

-We will go over a couple of code snippets that will help you get started.
-The object `Device` can be obtained from the `themeDisplay` object like this:
+Let's look at a couple of code snippets to get you started.
+You can obtain the object `Device` from the `themeDisplay` object like this:

     Device device = themeDisplay.getDevice();

-For reference, you can view the API in the [Device Javadocs](http://docs.liferay.com/portal/6.1/javadocs/com/liferay/portal/kernel/mobile/device/Device.html).
+You can view the API in the [Device Javadocs](http://docs.liferay.com/portal/6.1/javadocs/com/liferay/portal/kernel/mobile/device/Device.html).
-Using some of the methods from the javadocs, here is an example that obtains the dimensions of a device:
+Using some of the methods from the javadocs, here's an example that obtains a device's dimensions:

     Dimensions dimensions =device.getScreenSize();
     float height = dimensions.getHeight();
     float width = dimensions.getWidth();

-Now, your device can obtain the `Device` object and can obtain the dimensions of a device.
-Of course, you can acquire many other values that take care of those pesky problems that arise when sending content to different devices.
-Simply refer to the previously mentioned Device javadocs for assistance.
-Let's go through some device capabilities.
+Now your device can obtain the `Device` object and the dimensions of a device.
+Of course this is just an example; you can acquire many other values that take care of the pesky problems that arise when sending content to different devices.
+Youcan refer to the Device javadocs mentioned above for assistance.
+Let's look at some device capabilities next.

 ### Device capabilities